facebookarchive/hack-hhvm-docs/README.md

 The repo for hhvm.com.
 This contains the website, blog and HHVM/Hack documentation.
 You'll need PHP v5.3 or greater, and have SQLite installed.

+# Contributing to HHVM and Hack Manual Documentation

+You agree to license any contributions that you make to the HHVM and Hack Manual Documentation under the Creative Commons Attribution 3.0 License found at http://creativecommons.org/licenses/by/3.0/legalcode.

 # To update or add documentation

 The docs live in `__docs/phpdoc/en`.
 The `.xml` files and associated directories here are basically the top level outline for the documents.
 The key ones are `language` and `reference`.